If you have a lot of clutter in multiple rooms, hiring a professional organiser to make over your entire home is not fast or cheap.

 - Do the homework, apply the techniques.
 Go deeper in each area and also tackle another area.

 - Sell your unwanted stuff online to recoup some or all of your expenditure.
+In other words if you have plenty to sell, it might cover the cost of the PO.
 Selling clothes does not bring a big return for your time, but it all adds up.
 Furniture is a bit more worthwhile.

 - When your motivation dips or you have encountered a difficult area, book another session to maintain momentum.